MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 A card is a user interface (UI) container for short or related pieces of information.
 Cards can have multiple properties and attachments and include buttons, which trigger [card actions](~/task-modules-and-cards/cards/cards-actions.md).
 Using cards, you can organize information into groups and give users the opportunity to interact with specific parts of the information.

-The bots for Teams support the following types of cards: Adaptive Card, hero card, list card, Office 365 Connector card, receipt card, signin-card, thumbnail card, and card collections.
+The bots for Teams support the following types of cards: Adaptive Card, hero card, list card, Office 365 Connector card, receipt card, signin-card, thumbnail card.

 You can add rich text formatting to your cards using either Markdown or HTML, depending on the card type.
 Cards used by bots and messaging extensions in Microsoft Teams, add and respond to these card actions, `openUrl`, `messageBack`, `imBack`, `invoke`, and `signin`.